BoschSensortec/BMA2x2_driver/README.md

 - This accelerometer sensor driver supports SPI and I2C interfaces

 ### Copyright<a name=copy></a>
-- Copyright (C) 2015 - 2016 Bosch Sensortec GmbH
+- Copyright (C) 2020 Bosch Sensortec GmbH.
+All rights reserved.